HannahL06/celsius-fahrenheit-converter/README.md

 # celsius-fahrenheit-converter
-Converts between Celsuis and Fahrenheit tempatures.
+This program converts between Celsuis and Fahrenheit temperatures.